 - Jumbo CDs: Terms ranging from two to five years, requiring a minimum deposit of $100,000.

 - No-Penalty CDs: An 11-month CD that doesn’t charge an early withdrawal penalty.

 - Ramp up CDs: Certificates of deposit ranging from two to four years that enable savers to benefit if rates rise during the CD’s term.

 CIT Bank has taken steps to encourage its customers to save.
 To understand these accounts types and interest rates, there are three products we need to cover.

 CIT Savings Builder

 CIT designed its Savings Builder account to encourage customers to save more.
-The account comes with an interest rate (see below) higher than its Premier High Yield Savings account.
+The account comes with an interest rate (currently 0.40% APY) that is higher than most traditional banks.
 To qualify, however, you must do one of two things: